Water takes center stage during commission meeting

 There are a lot of possibilities for additional expansions – into Skin Fork, Fanrock, and Right Fork – once Pineville has completed the treatment plant improvements along with another in-town upgrade project, Combs said.

-Cost increases for these projects due to the pandemic are between 40 and 50 percent, according to Tuggle.
+Cost increases for these projects due to the pandemic is between 40 and 50 percent, according to Tuggle.

 Eastern Wyoming Public Service District requested $2 million for improvements to its back-up plant and secondary water source.